Raʻiātea: Administration

 These three communes are inside the administrative subdivision of the Leeward Islands.

-Raiatea had a total of 12,832 inhabitants according to 2012 data, with a population density of 66 inhabitants/km².
+Raiatea had a total of 12,832 inhabitants according to 2012 data, with a population density of 66 inhabitants/km2.

 The official language is French.
 The currency is the CFP franc, which is pegged to the euro.
 The administrative budget of the Society Islands is substantially subsidized by French and EU funds.

 The main town is Uturoa, in the north of the island, which is also the administrative and economic center of the Leeward Islands.

 Economy

 The island economy is mainly agricultural with exports of vanilla, pineapple and coconut.
 The plant Nono (or noni) (Morinda citrifolia) is also grown.
-Fa'aroa Valley is a large and important agricultural region with the rural economy and the cultivation of vanilla supported by a local research facility.
+Fā'aroa Valley is a large and important agricultural region with the rural economy and the cultivation of vanilla supported by a local research facility.
 Pearl farming is also an important industry while farming cattle, sheep and pigs has recently decreased.
 There is less tourism compared to the other islands in the archipelago.
 The local tourist infrastructure comprises boarding houses, two marinas, a four star hotel, The Hawaiki Nui and a port for visiting cruise ships.
 There is also a fledgling local industry in the maintenance of yachts and shipbuilding.
 The main source of employment is the island's public service and the consumer market.
 Raiatea has a small road that runs around the entire island.
 Raiatea Airport is an airport in Uturoa.